avsm/perscon.net/_wip/friend-recommendations-and-address-book-privacy.md

 The meaning of "data about a user" could be considered a little ambiguous and this viewpoint also seems to be shared by two US Congressmen, who promptly sent a letter to Apple asking for clarification on data access.

 In general, I find the annoyance directed at Apple to be counter-productive.
 Despite the seemingly failed app approval process, it's still the social networks who wrote the code to copy data, *without user prompting*.
-Claiming that it's Apple's fault for 'letting them get away with it' seems disingenuous.
-Those networks should hold themselves to higher standards.
+Claims that it's Apple's fault for 'letting them get away with it' seem to be missing the point.
+That those networks should hold themselves to higher standards.

-Each of these 'privacy-leak' stories seem to be short-lived but the growing frequency indicates that control over personal data and your '[lifelong digital footprint][horizon-institute]' is becoming a more visible topic.
+Each of these 'privacy-leak' stories seem to be short-lived but the growing frequency indicates that control over personal data and awareness of your '[lifelong digital footprint][horizon-institute]' is becoming a more visible topic.
 As well it should be.

 ### Rough timeline of events